aaronparker/aaronparker.github.io/_drafts/what-microsoft-office-apps-In-2019-What-is-a-Microsoft-Office-Application.md

   - Access
   - OneNote
 ---
-Microsoft Office used to be simple &#8211; Word, Excel, PowerPoint.
+Microsoft Office used to be simple - Word, Excel, PowerPoint.
 And they only ran on Windows.
 A few apps that were added, others came and went, and Office even popped up on macOS just over 20 years ago.

-For enterprises, Microsoft Office on Windows was straight-forward &#8211; you licensed a version, [packaged](https://stealthpuppy.com/office-2013-customization/) and deployed it for your environment, and avoided upgrading as long as possible.
-To a certain extent that&#8217;s still valid today, even with Office 2019.
+For enterprises, Microsoft Office on Windows was straight-forward - you licensed a version, [packaged](https://stealthpuppy.com/office-2013-customization/) and deployed it for your environment, and avoided upgrading as long as possible.
+To a certain extent that's still valid today, even with Office 2019.

 ## Microsoft Office 365

-Office 365 changes things &#8211; Office now runs on Windows, macOS, iOS, Android and in the browser.
+Office 365 changes things - Office now runs on Windows, macOS, iOS, Android and in the browser.
 Office on Windows deploys via Click-to-Run, runs as a traditional desktop application, has native UWP editions, and is available in the app store on all platforms.

 The administrator should no longer consider , Office 365 applications